 If you are talking about training for fighting in the real world, well then baby you better train every part of your body."
 Bruce Lee, Black Belt magazine Hall of Famer 1971

-The philosophy the grandmaster spoke of is that an organization should serve as an “allegiance of courage” to align with instructors who are courageous enough to venture outside their respective arts.
-We believe, as did Bruce Lee, that the truth in combat is beyond singular styles.
-Aikia endorsed Black Belts actively research and train in arts outside their base systems to advance their knowledge of combat.
-If you are a Black Belt instructor and you are, as Bruce Lee might say, “training every part of your body,” then join us.
+We believe, as did Bruce Lee, that the truth in combat is independent of fixed styles.
+Aikia endorsed Independent Black Belts actively research and train in arts outside their base systems (karate, taekwondo, tangsoodo etc.) to advance their knowledge of combat.
+If you are a Black Belt instructor and you are, as Bruce Lee once said, “training every part of your body,” then join us.